Legend: + positive 90-100%, - negative 90-100%, [+] positive 75-89%, [-] negative 75-89%, d positive 25-74% of strains

 Positive results for nitrate reduction, methyl red, Voges–Proskauer, citrate utilization

-glucose, D-mannitol, salicin, maltose, trehalose, cellobiose, D-arabitol, D-mannose & D-galactose.
+glucose, D-mannitol, salicin, maltose, trehalose, cellobiose, D-arabitol, D-mannose and D-galactose.

 Negative results for gelatin hydrolysis, DN-ase, chitinase, polygalacturonase, amylase, indole production, H2S production (TSI), urea